yangzho12138/Guided-Unit-Test-Generator/README.md

 ```
 <p>For instance, if you want to generate tests for Entities class, you can change ".java" to the filename of the class</p>

-<p>We still have some bugs in this tool, so some tests in your generated file may cannot being executed, we will spare no effort to fix them</p>
 <p>The tool mainly focuses on Jsoup project, so it may have some other undesired bugs when you try to run it on other projects</p>
-<p>We may build a command in the terminal command line to run the tool in the final version</p>
 <p>For more information, please see the report</p>